How do I forward, redirect or point my domain or sub-domain?

 These are the different Record Types:

-- URL Forward (Redirect): Forwards the host name directly to the website specified.
+- URL Forward (Redirect): Forwards the host name directly to the website specified (such as example.com).
 (Create a 301 redirect for permanent forwards - refer to How to Create a 301 Redirect on a Domain)

-- URL Frame: Forwards the host name to the website specified, but keeps your domain in the address bar.
+- URL Frame: Forwards the host name to the website specified (such as example.com), but keeps your domain in the address bar.